How to find your WooCommerce customer lifetime value

 Exporting the list of your most valuable WooCommerce customers

 Thanks to the export feature of Users Insights, you can easily export a list with all of your most valuable customers and their email addresses.
-You can then use this list to send a custom email campaign or email them to thank you for being a regular customer of ours.
+You can then use this list to send a custom email campaign or email them to thank you for being our regular customer.

 export data

-The average lifetime value is a number that represents the average LTV of all of your customers.
-The simplest way to calculate the average lifetime value of your WooCommerce store is simply by dividing the sum of all of your customer lifetime values by the total number of customers.
+The average lifetime value represents the average LTV of all of your customers.
+The simplest way to calculate the average lifetime value of your WooCommerce store is to divide the sum of all of your customers’ lifetime values by the total number of customers.

 Average Lifetime Value = Sum of all customer lifetime values / Total number of customers